lucaatorelli/CircularLoopstation/README.md

 - Click on the track button and upload it on the Loopstation!

-How can I load files into the database?
+How can I load files into the database? *(Instructions appear into the control box)*

-The istruction appears in the control-box: "Click here to download, to share with other users and online storage.
-Load on drive in the window that will appear" that means that the user can download the selected track, its datas are stored on Firebase and if he wants to share with other users he can upload it on drive(with a window that allow he to upload on our GDrive if he doesn't want to share it can store locally his files. files are controlled by administrator and ca be deleted after some days if they are not in the GDrive.
+By clicking on the "Load on Firebase" button, the user can download the selected track and upload it on the database through the GDrive window that will appear.
+This way, he can both share its recordings with other users and store the files locally on his computer.

+The files stored in the database are managed by the administrator, and can be deleted after some days if they are no more used.

-So, in order to import any file, the trick is to record a track with the same file name and the same correct input data and upload the file instead of the recording.
+However, it's not possible to import every kind of file into the loop, because the application, to work well, needs some parameters like duration, time signature and bpm.
+To do so, the trick is to record a track with the same file name and the correct parameters, click on "Load on Firebase", and upload the desired file instead of the recording.

 # Comments